Mahmud ibn Zarkun: Invasion of Songhai

 Sultan Ahmad al-Mansur sent an expedition in 1590 to conquer Songhai.
 The expedition's initial leader, Judar Pasha, had achieved significant victories and offered peace to Askia Ishaq II.
 However, al-Mansur was angered by this peace proposal, as he sought to control all of the Sudanese state, particularly the gold mines.
-As a result, he sent Mahmud ibn Zarkun to take over the leadership of the Moroccan invasion.
+As a result, he sent Mahmud ibn Zarkun to take over the leadership of the Saddian invasion.

 Dispute with Ishak II and Muhammad Gao

 Mahmud's elite forces crossed the Sahara in just seven weeks, much faster than the first expedition led by Judar Pasha, which left Marrakesh on October 16, 1590, and reached the Niger River in February 1591.
 Mahmud's forces reached Timbuktu on 17 August 1591.
 Mahmud made the previous commander his deputy, who briefed him on the situation.
 Learning that the Songhai people fled across the river when threatened by the Moroccans, Mahmud decided to change this dynamic by constructing three barges within three weeks, using doors, window frames, and the few available trees.

 With these preparations, Mahmud advanced to confront the Songhai forces.
 The decisive battle took place near the town of Bamba, where the Songhai army was crushed.
 Afterward, Ishaq II was overthrown and replaced by his brother Askia Muhammad Gao.

 To avoid further conflict, the new Askia, Muhammad Gao, initiated peace talks through his secretary, Bukara Lanbaru.
-The Moroccan forces were suffering from hunger, so Mahmud requested supplies from Muhammad, which he agreed to send.
+The Saadian forces were suffering from hunger, so Mahmud requested supplies from Muhammad, which he agreed to send.
 However, Mahmud stipulated that the peace agreement required Askia and his officials to personally swear allegiance to the Moroccans.
 Askia accepted, but during the ensuing reception for the food supply, Mahmud ordered the capture of all Songhai leaders except Bukara.
 Shortly afterward, Askia and 18 of his officials were transported to Gao and executed on Mahmud's orders.
 According to Michel, it was Kaid Mami who suggested bringing Askia to the peace talks.
 He advised Muhammad to send food to the starving people of Timbuktu as a gesture of goodwill.
 When Askia arrived with the food supplies, he and his entourage were murdered on Mahmud's orders, as Mahmud sought revenge for the losses the Moroccans had suffered during their crossing of the Sahara.

 Mahmud ibn Zarkun then decided to install a new Askia on the territories he controlled, hoping this would calm the Sudanese.
-Suleiman, who was the first to acknowledge Moroccan authority, was chosen.
+Suleiman, who was the first to acknowledge Saadian authority, was chosen.
 His brother, Nuh, evacuated many Songhai people from the areas occupied by Morocco, intending to continue resistance in Dendi.